Colleen Smart: Reception

-At the 2007 Inside Soap Awards Collingwood was nominated in the category of "Funniest Performance" for her portrayal.
+For her portrayal of Colleen, Collingwood was nominated in the category of "Funniest Performance" at the 2007 Inside Soap Awards.
 Holy Soap recall Colleen's most memorable moment as being: "Trying to cop off with Summer Bay legend Don Fisher, a.k.a.
 Flathead – to no avail."
 Sarah Ellis writing for Inside Soap commented on Colleen's status as a gossip stating: "When it comes to soap gossips, Colleen Smart is the undisputed tittle-tattle queen."
 The Press Association have referred to Colleen as an "elderly busy-body".
+While discussing resident busybodies in soaps, Jackie Brygel of the Herald Sun wrote "Summer Bay's is none other than the frighteningly cheery Colleen, a woman who has clearly never, ever heard of the term mind your own business."
+Brygel later stated that Colleen was "a woman whose painfulness and irritating nature knows no bounds".

 Whilst in character as Borat, actor Sacha Baron Cohen stated he loves Australian television and that his favourite character is Colleen Smart, jokingly adding: "I would like to make romance inside of her."
 The Sydney Morning Herald have referred to Colleen as one of the serial's three "legacy characters", along with Alf and Irene.
 Collingwood's performance as Colleen once made a reporter from Inside Soap cry.
 They stated that "while Coleen Smart has always been one of the Bay's funniest characters it's been great to see Lyn Collingwood, who plays her, being given a chance to show her dramatic side in the storyline centring on Colleen's gambling addiction."

+In November 2021, three critics for The West Australian placed Colleen at number 49 in their feature on the "Top 50 heroes we love and villains we hate" from Home and Away.
+Of the character, they stated: "Summer Bay's busybody, Colleen couldn't keep her nose out of other people's business.
+Colleen's peers were Alf Stewart and his sisters Morag and Celia — she later found out they were her half-siblings.
+Forever unintentionally causing trouble, Colleen's biggest faux pas was when she burnt down Ailsa's beloved dinner.
+Leah took the blame."